 Ontario Trillium Scholarship (OTS)

-The Ontario Trillium Scholarship (OTS) program is an important initiative to attract top international students to Ontario for Ph.D. studies.
-Students interested in the Ontario Trillium Scholarships are encouraged to express their interest in the competition to the graduate program chair when applying for admission to Western university.
-Because of the elite nature of this scholarship-recruitment program, a qualified international applicant must be nominated for the scholarship by the Graduate Chair of the intended program.
+The Ontario Trillium Scholarships (OTS) program is an important initiative to attract top international students to Ontario for PhD studies.
+Students interested in the Ontario Trillium Scholarships are encouraged to express their interest in the competition to the graduate program chair when applying for admission to Western University.
+A qualified international applicant must be nominated for the scholarship by the Graduate Chair of the admitting program.

 Value and Duration

-- $40,000 per year renewable for up to 4 years, and will begin concurrently with the start of the recipient’s Ph.D. program.
+- $40,000 per year renewable for up to 4 years, and will begin concurrent with the start of the recipient’s PhD program.

 - OTS Terms and Conditions

-Academic Eligibility : At Western, an eligible applicant must have achieved a minimum of 80% in each of the last two completed years of full-time study, or equivalent to full-time study.
+Academic Eligibility : An eligible applicant must have achieved a minimum of 80% in each of the last two most recently completed years of full-time university study, or equivalent to full-time study.
 Eligibility averages for competitive scholarship are rounded ONLY to the nearest decimal place.
-The eligibility averages are based on grades on the transcript(s) up to August 31st, 2016.

 To Be Eligible for Nomination by the Graduate Chair, an applicant must also:

-- Intend to be present on campus to undertake full-time Ph.D. studies in any discipline at Western at the start of either Summer Term 2017 or Fall Term immediately following the annual call for nominations
+- Intend to be present on campus to undertake full-time PhD studies in any discipline at Western at the start of either Summer Term or Fall Term immediately following the annual call for nominations

 To Be Eligible to Hold the Award, the recipient must: